Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Aggregate-Level Analysis

-Some additional support to this explanation, finally, is obtained by also comparing the active-choice consistency of Non-Forced-Choice subjects who deferred at least once to the consistency of those who did not.
-More specifically, 14 of the 69 (20\%) deferring subjects were perfectly consistent in this sense, while 3 of the 66 (4.5\%) non-deferring ones were such (equivalently, 14 out of the 17 perfectly consistent in this treatment deferred at least once).
+Some additional support to this explanation, finally, is obtained by also comparing the active-choice consistency of Free-Choice subjects who deferred at least once to the consistency of those who did not.
+More specifically, 14 of the 69 (20\%) deferring subjects were perfectly consistent in this sense, while 3 of the 66 (4.5\%) non-deferring ones were so (equivalently, 14 out of the 17 perfectly consistent in this treatment deferred at least once).
 The difference between these two proportions is significant ($p=0.008$; two-sided Fisher's exact test).
-Moreover, the two groups had an average Houtman-Maks score of 6.83 and 11.38, respectively, and the difference in the two distributions is significant as well ($p=0.001$; two-sided Mann-Whitney $U$ test).
-In fact, as shown in Figure \ref{fig:fosd}, deferring subjects are uniformly more consistent than non-deferring ones in the sense that the distribution of their Houtman-Maks scores first-order stochastically dominates the corresponding distribution of the latter subjects.
+Moreover, the two groups had an average/median Jaccard-Houtman-Maks score of 3.58/2.33 and 5.31/5.08, respectively, and the difference in the two distributions is significant too ($p=0.003$; two-sided Mann-Whitney $U$ test).
+In fact, as shown in Figure \ref{fig:fosd}, deferring subjects are uniformly more consistent than non-deferring ones in the sense that the distribution of their JHM scores first-order stochastically dominates the corresponding distribution of the latter subjects.
 That is, for every number less than or equal to $n$, and for every $n$, non-deferring subjects were more likely to be strictly more than $n$ active choices away from utility maximization.
-This within-treatment effect is in the spirit of the negative forced-choice effects that were first reported in \cite{CCGT21} and also above, and clarifies the important mediating role of deferrals for consistency, even in cases such as this where the average/median number of deferrals is 7.3/5 out of 50 and where decision makers are also allowed to make multi-valued choices.
+This within-treatment effect further highlights the important mediating role of deferrals for consistency.